leezl/OpenNi-Python/README.md

 Strange Issues:
 =====================
 OpenNI and Python:
-    *Color Streams appear strange it they are stopped, and then restarted.
+    *  Color Streams appear strange it they are stopped, and then restarted.
-    *Color and Depth Syncing is cannot be activated
+    *  Color and Depth Syncing cannot be activated?
          ->   the function takes no parameters, but complains in the OpenNI code that a aparameter is wrong
-    *Color and Depth can be read at the same time in Quarter size, (320,240, :), or if depth is (640, 480, 1), but not if color is (640, 480, 3), regardless of what depth is.
+    *  Color and Depth can be read at the same time in Quarter size, (320,240, :), or if depth is (640, 480, 1), but not if color is (640, 480, 3), regardless of what depth is.
 Note: Color can be read at this size by itself.